Login

 Within our speech and language services, we provide two packages to support your child.

-1. Early Years Assessment and Therapy Service: for 2-year-olds to Prep.
+1. Early Years Speech and Language Service: for 2-year-olds to Prep-age.

 2. School-Aged Assessment Service: for children in Year 1 to Year 12.

-Find out more about our two services by clicking on the tabs on the side.
+Find out more about our two services by clicking on the tabs to the left.

 Our Speech Pathologists can provide assessment in the following areas: